 - Family consultation - £60

-It is important to note that family consultations are not carrying therapeutic functions.
-They are designed to help families to recognize their problems and with the therapist’s help, think about the ways of tackling them within a safe, supportive and professional environment.
+It is important to note that family consultations do not carry therapeutic functions.
+It is designed to help families recognize their problems and, with the therapist’s help, think about how to tackle them within a safe, supportive, and professional environment.

-Currently, I offer face-to-face sessions as well as home visits on weekdays however, Saturdays are available on request.
+Currently, I offer face-to-face sessions as well as home visits on weekdays and Saturdays.

 Please note, that work with younger children is much more sufficient when face to face.
-It is determined by the specific way of working with children, where the work is processed mainly through play, using very specific toys and activities.
+It is determined by the specific way of working with children, where the therapeutic work is performed through play, using very specific toys and activities.